pyscaffold/pyscaffold/docs/reasons.rst

     from PyScaffold's improvements without being afraid of breaking things.

 Thoroughly tested
-    PyScaffold have an extensive automated test suite that runs for all major operating systems and versions of Python in every commit or pull request.
+    PyScaffold has an extensive automated test suite that runs for all major operating systems and versions of Python for every commit or pull request.
-    Moreover, PyScaffold is used by its maintainers in their day-to-day programming and for all PyScaffold's extensions, being constantly scrutinized by human beings.
+    Moreover, PyScaffold is used by its maintainers in their day-to-day programming and for all PyScaffold's extensions, so we also have people constantly keeping an eye on it.

 Do one thing and do it well
     It might sound old-fashioned, but we like this piece of good old UNIX wisdom.
-    *PyScaffold generates files…* More specifically, PyScaffold generates a very nice directory structure for Python projects that want to be re-usable and distributed.
+    Pyscaffold creates a perfect project structure that compiles the best practices for Python packaging and has tons of useful defaults… *that is it!*

-    It does not attempt to do dependency management, it does not even attempt to build a distribution from your files.
-All of that is left for other tools that have survived the test of time and are staples of the Python culture.
+    It does not attempt to do dependency management or build a distribution, because there are dedicated tools exactly for that purpose which have survived the test of time and are staples of the Python culture.

-    Instead of reinventing the wheel, we spent all these years curating a list of incredibly smart templates that are suitable for the vast majority of Python developers.
+    Instead of reinventing the wheel, we spent all these years curating a incredibly smart project template that ships with ready-to-use configuration for all the tools needed by the vast majority of Python developers.

 Standing on the shoulder of giants
     PyScaffold incentives its users to use the best tools and practices